 My 40’s have been amazing as I have begun the work of emotional healing and living with greater freedom but they have also been very, very hard in some ways.
 Physical pain, walking through the process of my dad slowly succumbing to cancer and saying goodbye to several other beloved family members, crashing emotionally and physically and uncovering my autoimmunity.
 Hard years but also beautiful years and I would not exchange a day.

-Like Joan Anderson in A Year By The Sea, I am an “unfinished woman” – my life yet full of possibilities.
+Like Joan Anderson in A Year By The Sea (affiliate link) I am an “unfinished woman” – my life yet full of possibilities.
 I want to learn to be a child: to play, and wonder and laugh with abandon.
 To speak honestly, with a little less filter.
 To trust and rest and contentedly live the questions now.

-*From Letter To A Young Poet, Rainer Maria Rilke (read in A Year By the Sea, Joan Anderson)
+*From Letters To A Young Poet, Rainer Maria Rilke (affiliate link)

 Photo by magpie3studio.com